AppliedAcousticsChalmers/sound-source-directivities/voice/singing_voice_TUB_RWTH/README.md

-The data are the "Soprano" data from the [database by TUB and RWTH](http://dx.doi.org/10.14279/depositonce-5861.2) presented in this article:
+The data are the "Soprano_m" data from the [database by TUB and RWTH](http://dx.doi.org/10.14279/depositonce-5861.2) presented in this article:

 > N. R. Shabtai, G. Behler, M. Vorländer, S. Weinzierl, "Generation and analysis of an acoustic radiation pattern database for forty-one musical instruments," J. Acoust.
 Soc.
 Am.
 141, (2017)